 The Galileo is a small boat, with space for about 40 passengers and half as many crew.
 The nimbleness of the boat is what allows it to back into docks, onto which we strolled after the plank is lowered.
 At the massive tourist destinations, such as Santorini, we watched the huge cruise ships moored at a distance, with passengers lined up on deck and the crew feverishly shuttling them on small tender boats to shore.

-Our daughters quickly realized why my wife and I had been so enamored of the Galileo on our honeymoon.
+Our daughters quickly realized why my wife and I had been so enamored of the Galileo on our Greece honeymoon cruise.

 The 48-meter Galileo is a classic steel hull motor sailer, the interiors of which were renovated two years ago.
 Upon boarding last summer, my wife and I were struck with the boat’s warmer and brighter cabins and dining room.
 The boat was launched in 1992 and rebuilt in 2007.
 The wood and leather appointments inside were a nice balance to the shaded outdoor deck area.
 All the cabins are outside, meaning everyone has portholes.
 Each cabin has individually controlled air conditioning, so we were always comfortable, although we were rarely in the cabins when awake.
 Hence, the flat screen TVs got no use from us.
 The en suitebathrooms are surprisingly large and modern.

-The Jewels of the Cyclades Greek Island Cruise
+Jewels of the Cyclades Greek Island Cruise Review

 The attention to detail was evident not only in the boat’s original design and recent renovations, but in the day-to-day operation.
 Sufficiently detailed itinerary information was printed daily.
 The tour director struck the right balance of informing us of what was in store for us over the next day and not overburdening us with detail.